 Upon review, requests are deemed denied or approved.
-Denials are those requests where a participating provider is available in the members' network and out-of-network services are not warranted.
+Denials are those requests where a participating provider is available in the member's network and out-of-network services are not warranted.
 Approvals are requests where a network gap may exist, the member was out-of-area or circumstances warrant approval to minimize member disruption.
-The number of denials and approvals for this market are 3 Denied and 17 Approved.